A Guide to QuickBooks vs Sage: Which is Better?

 Remote Access: In a traditional setting, QuickBooks Desktop and Sage are typically installed onto a desktop or laptop that stays at the office – this means your ease of remote access is severely limited.
 When you host your accounting software in the cloud with Summit Hosting, you’ll have 100% secure remote access to Sage or QuickBooks from anywhere using any device, and you will be able to use your software just like you would normally from your computer in the office.

 Custom-Built Dedicated Servers: At Summit Hosting, we only use dedicated server environments!
 You’ll never share resources with others in a shared environment here and you’ll be able to customize your server with the resources you need, when you need them.

-Integrated Hosted Applications: When you choose a cloud hosted environment for your software, depending on the hosting provider, you’ll be able to integrate the 3rd-party applications you need so you can get the most out of your QuickBooks or Sage accounting software.
+Integrated Hosted Applications: When you choose a cloud-hosted environment for your software, depending on the hosting provider, you’ll be able to integrate the 3rd-party applications you need so you can get the most out of your QuickBooks or Sage accounting software.

 So… Which is Right For My Business?

-Just like each employee has unique skills and interests, each business is equally as different.
-So, ultimately it’s up to you to browse through each catalogue of products, consider what tools you need to run your business more efficiently and see which options will be the best fit to help you reach your goals.
+Just like each employee has unique skills and interests, each business is equally different.
+So, ultimately it’s up to you to browse through each catalog of products, consider what tools you need to run your business more efficiently and see which options will be the best fit to help you reach your goals.

 If you have any QuickBooks or Sage product-specific questions, we recommend speaking with a representative at Intuit (QuickBooks) or contacting Sage directly.

-You can also always reach out to a cloud hosting specialist at Summit Hosting with any questions you have about our cloud hosted Sage and QuickBooks solutions – contact us here or give us a call today: 888-244-6559.
+You can also always reach out to a cloud hosting specialist at Summit Hosting with any questions you have about our cloud-hosted Sage and QuickBooks solutions – contact us here or give us a call today: 888-244-6559.